Research Article Volume 124 | Issue 6 | June 2016

 Ischemic Heart Disease Mortality and Long-Term Exposure to Source-Related Components of U.S. Fine Particle Air Pollution

-PDF Version (2.7 MB)
+PDF Version (501 KB)

 Background: Fine particulate matter (PM2.5) air pollution exposure has been identified as a global health threat.
 However, the types and sources of particles most responsible are not yet known.
-In this work, we sought to identify the causal characteristics and sources of air pollution underlying past published associations in the American Cancer Society’s Cancer Prevention Study-II cohort between long-term PM2.5 exposure and Ischemic Heart Disease (IHD) mortality.

 Results: Associations with IHD mortality varied by PM2.5 mass constituent and source.
-A coal combustion PM2.5 IHD HR = 1.05 (95% CI=1.02, 1.08) per µg/m3, versus an IHD HR = 1.01 (95% CI=1.00, 1.02) per µg/m3 PM2.5 mass, indicated a risk roughly five times higher for coal combustion PM2.5 than for PM2.5 mass in general, on a per µg/m3 PM2.5 basis.
-Diesel traffic–related elemental carbon (EC) soot was also associated with IHD mortality (HR = 1.03; 95% CI: 1.00, 1.06 per 0.26 μg/m3 EC increase).
-However, PM2.5 from both wind-blown soil and biomass combustion were not associated with IHD mortality.
+A coal combustion PM2.5 IHD HR = 1.05 (95% CI: 1.02, 1.08) per microgram/cubic meter, versus an IHD HR = 1.01 (95% CI: 1.00, 1.02) per microgram/cubic meter PM2.5 mass, indicated a risk roughly five times higher for coal combustion PM2.5 than for PM2.5 mass in general, on a per microgram/cubic meter PM2.5 basis.
+Diesel traffic–related elemental carbon (EC) soot was also associated with IHD mortality (HR = 1.03; 95% CI: 1.00, 1.06 per 0.26-μg/m3 EC increase).
+However, PM2.5 from both wind-blown soil and biomass combustion was not associated with IHD mortality.

 Citation: Thurston GD, Burnett RT, Turner MC, Shi Y, Krewski D, Lall R, Ito K, Jerrett M, Gapstur SM, Diver WR, Pope CA III.
-Ischemic Heart Disease Mortality and Long-Term Exposure to Source-Related Components of U.S. Fine Particle Air Pollution.
+2016.
+Ischemic heart disease mortality and long-term exposure to source-related components of U.S. fine particle air pollution.
 Environ Health Perspect 124:785–794; http://dx.doi.org/10.1289/ehp.1509777